princetonvisualai/multimodal_dataset_distillation/README.md

 # Multimodal Dataset Distillation for Image-Text Retrieval

-This codebase is for paper "Multimodal Dataset Distillation for Image-Text Retrieval".
-Code to be release soon!
+This codebase is for the paper [Multimodal Dataset Distillation for Image-Text Retrieval](https://arxiv.org/abs/2308.07545).
+Code will be released soon!